gsong-archive/jobs/monozuku/angular-developer.md

 ## Interested?

 Please send an up-to-date résumé (keep it short and relevant) and cover letter to <mailto:jobs@monozuku.com>.

-In the cover letter, specify your rate and hours available per week.

-We prefer working with Portland based developers, but are open to working with you remotely as well.

 **No recruiters, please.**